DamonOehlman/matchme/README.md

 people.filter(matchme.filter('age > 40')); // [ { name: 'Bill', age: 42 }]
 ```

-For more complicated examples, I'd recommend having a look at the tests.
+For more complicated examples, I'd recommend having a look at the tests (which run from both the browser and node).

 ## A Note regarding Eval